tawadesharad/Face-Emotion-Recognition-Capstone-Project-5/README.md

   - Real Time prediction
 #### Step 3.
 Deployment

-And lastly we will deploy it on three different plateform
+And lastly we will deploy it on two different plateform

    -  Streamlit Share
    -  Heroku